shimanto616/Employee-Management-System-Using-Java/README.md

 # Employee-Management-System-Using-Java
 This Employee Management System using Java is a simple app to add, update, delete, and view employee data, making HR tasks easier and more efficient for small to medium organizations.
+There is no database used on this project it works simply on file handling.
+The employee and admin information will be saved to the directory as a txt file.
+Each employee/admin will have different txt file for them